arduino/docs-content/content/arduino-cloud/01.guides/08.alexa/alexa.md

 ***Over the Air uploads require an Entry plan to the Arduino Cloud***

 To use this feature, make sure the board has power.
-If your board is already connected to the IoT Cloud, you will be able to upload to it over the air.
+If your board is already connected to the Arduino Cloud, you will be able to upload to it over the air.
 Navigate to the Things sketch tab in the Arduino Cloud interface, and you should see it being discovered just as if it was connected via USB.